Sean Rea: Castellón B

 Ahead of the 2024 season, he went on trial with the Portland Timbers.
 In March 2024, he began training with Spanish club CD Castellón of the Primera Federación, arranging a pre-contract coniditonal upon the club's promotion to the second tier for the next season.
 He then signed with the second team CD Castellón B in the Tercera Federación for the remainder of the season.
 He made his debut for the second team on March 8 against CF Gandía.
 However, the club did not adhere to the terms of the original pre-contract to join the first team for the 2024-25 season, so he chose to depart the club.

-HFX Wanderers
+Canadian Premier League

 On July 31, 2024, Rea returned to the Canadian Premier League, signing a contract through 2025 with HFX Wanderers.
 There were reports he had a deal in principle with fellow CPL club Atlético Ottawa, however, salary cap constraints prevented the deal from being finalized.
 He made his debut on August 5 against Vancouver FC.
 On September 14, 2024, he scored his first goal in a 3-0 victory over Forge FC.

+In December 2025, he signed with expansion club FC Supra du Québec, as one of the team's three inaugural signings, ahead of their debut season in 2026.